-Additionally, this natural antimicrobial alternative is fantastic for spot treatment for hormonal acne or that pimple that likes to show up just before important events!
-It’s ideal for use on the skin because it’s one of the milder essential oils.
+Tea tree essential oil is fantastic for spot treatment for hormonal acne or that pimple that likes to show up just before important events!
+Fight flare-ups overnight with this easy-to-make treatment that combines the healing power of garlic and tea tree oil for acne.

 Tea tree oil makes an excellent face wash.
 Since it’s gentle on the skin yet has potent antimicrobial properties, it’s a fantastic choice for cleansing your face.

-Tea tree oil also works well in a facial toner.
+Tea tree oil also works well in a homemade toner recipe for oily skin.
 You’ll boost the cleansing and anti-inflammatory properties of your toner in no time!

-Take half a garlic clove and chop finely or mash it really well with the back of a spoon (or mortar and pestle).
-Add 1/2 teaspoon jojoba oil to the garlic.
-Add 1-2 drops tea tree oil and mix.
+- Take half a garlic clove and chop finely or mash it really well with the back of a spoon (or mortar and pestle).

-Leave the spot treatment on overnight and then wash off in the morning.
-The mixture can be stored in the refrigerator for a few days, but again, fresh is best for potency.
+- Leave the spot treatment on overnight, and then wash it off in the morning.